mozilla/experimenter-docs/docs/jetstream/troubleshooting.md

 ### How do I know if something went wrong?

 Jetstream logs errors to the console and, optionally, to the `monitoring.logs` BigQuery table.
 Logging to BigQuery is enabled by default when running Jetstream via Airflow, as it allows for better alerting and monitoring of errors.
-It is by default disabled for runs triggered via the jetstream-config CI.
+It is by default disabled for runs triggered via the metric-hub CI.

 Errors can be viewed on the [Jetstream error dashboard] in Looker.